aiqc/AIQC/docs/pages/explainer.rst

   <p class="figCaption" style="text-align: left;">
     The figure above demonstrates what happens during a training <i>batch</i>:
     (1) the algorithm looks at a few rows,
-    (2) makes predictions about those rows using its existing weights, (3) checks how accurate those predictions are,
+    (2) makes predictions about those rows using its existing weight, (3) checks how accurate those predictions are,
-    (4) adjusts its weights in an attempt to minimize future errors.
+    (4) adjusts its weight in an attempt to minimize future errors.
     It's like finding the bottom of a valley by rolling a ball down it.
+    Although this process may be easy for a single weight, imagine optimizing an algorithm that contains thousands or millions of different weight parameters.
   </p>
   </br>